 In addition, the immune system of senior citizens is weaker as compared to others, which makes them vulnerable to health problems.
 As a result, their immune system can’t face the consequences of polluted air or fight contaminants present in the air.
 This results in severe cases of asthma and breathing problems.

 Senior citizens also have a problem with their vision.
 The problem aggravates when the pollution levels are on the higher side.
 The dust particles present in the air make it difficult for senior citizens to see properly.
 High levels of air pollution also cause itchy eyes, sore throat, and skin rashes.

 Lastly, air pollution also has an effect on the heart of senior citizens.
 As people age, the functioning of the heart starts declining.
 The problems increase manifold as a result of increasing air pollution.
 The blood flow slows down, and this increases the chance of heart attack.

 Ways to Tackle Air Pollution

-These are some of the effective ways to deal with air pollution and keep senior citizens safe from their effects.
+These are some of the effective ways to deal with air pollution and keep senior citizens safe from its effects.

 Passive smoking is one of the biggest contributors to indoor air pollution.
 This is the reason why you need to make sure that none of the family members smoke indoors.
 If someone smokes inside the house, make sure you use an air purifier to remove the contaminants.

 Air purifying plants also play an important role in keeping the indoor air clean.
 Aloe vera, Spider Plant, Garden Mum, and Peace Lily are some of the indoor plants that purify indoor air.
-However, air purifying plants don’t work as effectively as an air purifier.
+However, air-purifying plants don’t work as effectively as air purifiers.

 Last Few Words